Aliases for LAMB2 Gene

 GeneCards Summary for LAMB2 Gene

 LAMB2 (Laminin Subunit Beta 2) is a Protein Coding gene.
 Diseases associated with LAMB2 include Pierson Syndrome and Nephrotic Syndrome, Type 5, With Or Without Ocular Abnormalities.
-Among its related pathways are Phospholipase-C Pathway and Inflammatory Response Pathway.
+Among its related pathways are ECM proteoglycans and miRNA targets in ECM and membrane receptors.
 GO annotations related to this gene include structural molecule activity and integrin binding.
 An important paralog of this gene is LAMB1.

 UniProtKB/Swiss-Prot for LAMB2 Gene